Introduction to Russian

 A FIRST LOOK AT RUSSIAN VOCABULARY

 Here are a couple of words to give you an idea of the vocabulary of the Russian language.
 As you may notice, some of the words are spelt and pronounced almost like in English.
-You may click the speaker icon to hear how a native speaker pronounces the word in question.
+You can click on the speaker icon to hear how a native speaker pronounces the word in question.

 SALAD